The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 mamba run -n napari-tmidas napari

-You can find the installed plugin here:
+You can then find the installed plugin in the Plugins tab.

 Microscopy Image Conversion